dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 ---

-## Using the PyIceberg I/O manager with other I/O managers
+## Using the Iceberg I/O manager with other I/O managers

-You may have assets that you don't want to store in PyIceberg.
+You may have assets that you don't want to store in Iceberg.
 You can provide an I/O manager to each asset using the `io_manager_key` parameter in the <PyObject object="asset" decorator /> decorator:

 ```python title="docs/snippets/multiple_io_managers.py" linenums="1"
 --8<-- "docs/snippets/multiple_io_managers.py"